-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com TIERSKY: Ladies and gentlemen, welcome to today's Helsinki Commission briefing on Ending the War in Ukraine.
+Mr. Tiersky.
+Ladies and gentlemen, welcome to today's Helsinki Commission briefing on Ending the War in Ukraine.
 I welcome you on behalf of our chairman, Senator Roger Wicker, and our co-chairman, Congressman Chris Smith.
 My name is Alex Tiersky.
 I'm a policy advisor with the Helsinki Commission.
 Let me start by reminding everybody that our event is streaming live on the Helsinki Commission's Facebook page, and that if anyone is out there tweeting, you're welcome to use our handle, @HelsinkiComm.

 The war in Ukraine is the subject that we'll be discussing today.
-And as many of you are well-aware, for four years now civilians in eastern Ukraine have suffered the effects of a needless conflict, manufactured and managed by Russia.
+And as many of you are well aware, for 4 years now civilians in eastern Ukraine have suffered the effects of a needless conflict, manufactured and managed by Russia.
 An estimated 10,300 people have been killed, and some 25,000 injured.
 Millions more have been displaced.
-The humanitarian situation continues to deteriorate amidst almost daily ceasefire violations and threats to critical infrastructure.
-In particular, U.S. citizen Joseph Stone, some of you may not be aware, was killed a little more than a year ago, on April the 23rd, while monitoring the conflict as a member of the OSCE Special Monitoring Mission in Ukraine.
+The humanitarian situation continues to deteriorate amidst almost daily cease-fire violations and threats to critical infrastructure.
+In particular, U.S. citizen Joseph Stone, some of you may not be aware, was killed a little more than a year ago, on April 23, while monitoring the conflict as a member of the OSCE Special Monitoring Mission in Ukraine.
 This monitoring mission is the only and key source of verifiable information on the grave daily impact of the conflict on the local civilian population.

-On the occasion of that somber one-year anniversary of Joseph Stone's death, the Chairman and the Ranking Senate Commissioner jointly put out a statement, which we put in your folders.
+On the occasion of that somber 1-year anniversary of Joseph Stone's death, the chairman and the ranking senate commissioner jointly put out a statement, which we put in your folders.
 Chairman Wicker stated that Russia's continued fueling of this war must end.
 Putin and those he supports should live up to their commitments under the Minsk agreements and get out of Ukraine.
 In that same statement, Ranking Senate Commissioner Cardin stated that Russia's invasion of Ukraine is one of the most serious breaches of OSCE principles since the signing of the Helsinki Final Act of 1975.
 The Russian regime must put an end to the cycle of violence it perpetuates in Ukraine and live up to its OSCE commitments.